What was your first fountain pen?

 It’s a question that I love to ask, because there is an astonishing amount of people who have the exact same answer: “JINHAO”, “LAMY Safari”, and “Pilot Metropolitan” are the answers we hear almost every time!

-We have been carrying LAMY and Pilot for about 6 months now, and there is no denying that the pens are incredible for the price.
+We have been carrying LAMY and Pilot for about a year now, and there is no denying that the pens are incredible for the price.
 But if you’re on a budget, looking for a functional fountain pen for very little money, one brand soars above all the others – JINHAO.

 Price vs. Functionality